-The content of this series focuses on an introduction and theoretical approach to the emerging genre of interactive documentary in the Spanish and Latin area.
-Several examples are cited and three significant projects produced in recent years in the Spanish area are discussed in depth: Guernika, pintura de guerra (CCRTVi and Haiku Media, 2007), Las Voces de la Memoria (RTVE, Association of Relatives of Alzheimer’s Disease Patients of Valencia and Barret Films, 2010), and Metamentaldoc (Universitat de Vic and Pintao, 2011).
+The content of this series focuses on an introduction to the new format of interactive documentary in the Spanish and Latin area.
+Several examples are cited and three representative projects produced recently in the Spanish area are discussed in depth: Guernika, pintura de guerra (CCRTVi and Haiku Media, 2007), Las Voces de la Memoria (RTVE, Association of Relatives of Alzheimer’s Disease Patients of Valencia and Barret Films, 2010), and Metamentaldoc (Universitat de Vic and Pintao, 2011).
 Guernika, pintura de guerra is the first interactive documentary produced in Catalonia in collaboration with the prestigious program “30 minuts” of TV3, the Catalan regional television station.
 The project consists of three parts of interactive nonfiction content that users can consult on three different platforms: the Web, digital terrestrial television (DTT) and at the Media Center.
 The content explores the interactive documentary format and can extend the viewing experience beyond the conventional documentary.
-Las Voces de la Memoria is a cross-platform documentary project about Alzheimer’s and music therapy connected by various elements in the form of a Spanish Television (TVE) documentary, an interactive documentary and a community open to collaboration.
-Finally, Metamentaldoc is a web platform that contains an audiovisual documentary and an interactive documentary that reflects on the documentary genre.
+Las Voces de la Memoria is a transmedia documentary project about Alzheimer’s disease with the support of Spanish Television (TVE).
+Finally, Metamentaldoc is a web platform which shows an audiovisual documentary and an interactive documentary dealing with the the documentary genre nature.

 Figure 1.
 Guernica, pintura de guerra.
 Second screen after the presentation of the interactive format on television if the viewer chooses the Documentary category.